mstenta/fraction/README.md

 **Decimal** - Displays the fraction as a decimal with a fixed precision.
 For example, the fraction 1/3 can be represented with a precision of 5 as 0.33333.

+**Percentage** - Displays the fraction as a percentage with a fixed precision.
+This works the same as the **Decimal** formatter, but the value is multiplied by 100.
+For example, the fraction 1/3 can be represented with a precision of 5 as 33.33333%.

 ## AUTOMATIC PRECISION